Important information about coronavirus (COVID-19).

 Some breast cancer cells need estrogen and/or progesterone (hormones in the body) to grow.
 Hormone therapy slows or stops the growth of these tumors by preventing the cancer cells from getting the hormones they need to grow.

 In some postmenopausal women, hormone therapy may be used before surgery (called neoadjuvant hormone therapy) to try and shrink a tumor enough so a lumpectomy becomes an option to a mastectomy.

-Learn more about hormone therapies (including tamoxifen and aromatase inhibitors).
+Learn more about hormone therapies (including tamoxifen, aromatase inhibitors and ovarian suppression).